Welcome! To The Nashville Music Production Blog!

 Nashville Trax Produced Jingle Airing to Millions Daily!

-Tune in to the nationally syndicated Ellen K Show on KOST 103.5, Los Angeles, CA to hear The Swansons’ jingle opener for Rllen’s Thought of the Day segment.
+Tune in to the nationally syndicated Ellen K Show on KOST 103.5, Los Angeles, CA to hear The Swansons’ jingle opener for Ellen’s Thought of the Day segment.
 It was produced here at Nashville Trax and will play every morning moving forward until it wears out.

 “I finished getting Jenee’s tracks on the project about 2 p.m. on Sept.
 25th,” explains producer, Bill Watson.